jagrit-varshney/Speech_to_Text/README.md

 speech_recognition, pyaudio

 ### Flow of the code
-Importing the library, Creating object, Listening audio, Converting audio to text
+Importing the library, Creating object, Listening audio, Fetching the result